Over the Fence Urban Farm

 So yeah, I’m feeling pretty validated today.
 Thanks Ezra.

-Note: This post was previously called “Validation by Text Message” but after thinking about it, I realized it wasn’t the texting that made this exchange so powerful, it was the sic year old behind it.
+Note: This post was previously called “Validation by Text Message” but after thinking about it, I realized it wasn’t the texting that made this exchange so powerful, it was the six year old behind it.

 Leave a comment